Baden Württemberg, (Rastatt to Esslingen)

 This brewery has now closed.

-This brewpub can be found outside of the centre of Stuttgart to the South and is situated in the SI-Centrum which is a large shopping complex with theatres.
+This brewpub could be found outside of the centre of Stuttgart to the South and is situated in the SI-Centrum which is a large shopping complex with theatres.
 The exact address is Plieninger Strasse 101, Tel: 0711 63396640, Fax: 0711 63396641.
 The only house beer is "Schlossturm Pils" and a Weizen provided by the Tucher brewery.
 If you happen to be passing by, you could drop in for a drink but otherwise the beers from other breweries mentioned above offer a better choice.

 The entrance of the pub